-Chinese scientists report first human death associated with new bird flu virusFebruary 4th, 2014 in Diseases, Conditions, Syndromes /
+Chinese scientists report first human death associated with new bird flu virusFebruary 4, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Tests on tracheal swab samples established that the virus was a new genetic reassortment avian-origin H10N8 virus (JX346).
 Whole genome sequencing indicated that all the genes of the virus were of avian origin, with six internal genes derived from avian H9N2 viruses that are circulating in poultry in China.